LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

   ...
 ```

-We made the `Task` class extends the `play.db.ebean.Model` super class to have access to Play built-in Ebean helper.
+We made the `Task` class extend the `play.db.ebean.Model` super class to have access to Play built-in Ebean helper.
 We also added proper persistence annotations, and created a `find` helper to initiate queries.

 Let's implement the CRUD operations: